 A Note on Relisted Items

-For a long time we had a policy of not using relisted eBay items as Price Points.
-While relisting items can potentially have nefarious motivations, it's uncommon.
-The more common scenario is that the seller has more than one of the item and is just recycling the original listing to save time.
+It is usually okay to add relisted items to the price guide.
+At one time we had a policy of excluding relisted eBay items as Price Points, but that policy has been discontinued.
+While a seller who relists items can potentially have nefarious motivations, it's uncommon.
+The more common scenarios are that the seller has more than one of the item and is just recycling the original listing to save time, or the original sale fell through (and that does not mean the original sale is an invalid Price Point).

 The Tutorial